Redcar and Coatham

 Redcar seems to have been named from neighbouring red-coloured rocks or carrs or perhaps from the same word carr which can also mean poorly drained land, so it could be the ‘reedy carr’.
 This is possible as nearby Marske-by-the Sea has a boggy name that comes from the Scandinavian pronunciation of the English word marsh.

 Old names for Redcar include Redker in 1165, Ridkere in 1407 and Readcar in 1653.
-It was only a ‘Poore Fishing Toune’ in 1510 as most activity in the area was was centred on its then more important neighbour, Coatham which held a market and fair from 1257.
+It was only a ‘Poore Fishing Toune’ in 1510 as most activity in the area was centred on its then more important neighbour, Coatham which held a market and fair from 1257.

-Coatham’s name derives from Cot -Ham and means ‘the shelters’.
+Coatham’s name derives from ‘cotum’ and means ‘the shelters’.
 Fishing boats probably took shelter from the stormy seas.
 Coatham was one of the most important fishing villages in the area and in 1801 it had a population of 680 people.
 Comparable population figures in the district show that 993 people lived at Hartlepool, 167 at Thornaby and only 25 people lived at Middlesbrough.

 Redcar rose from obscurity in 1846 when an extension of the Stockton and Darlington Railway brought industry and seaside day trippers to the area.
 Redcar quickly expanded and soon absorbed Coatham.

 Saltburn to the north of Boulby was an important Victorian bathing resort and we are reminded of this by the presence of the North East’s only pleasure pier (1868) which juts out 600 feet from Saltburn beach.

-The earthworks of this fort are situated on Hunt Cliff, a vertical sea cliff 365 ft above sea level, a mile to the east of Saltburn.
-Huntcliff was one of a number of Roman signaling stations situated along the Yorkshire coast which were built as watchtowers against the threat of barbarian from Denmark, Germany and Scotland.
+The earthworks of this fort are situated on Huntcliff, the vertical sea cliff 365 ft above sea level, to the east of Saltburn.
+Huntcliff was the site of one of a number of Roman signalling stations along the Yorkshire coast which were built as watchtowers against the threat of barbarian attacks from what are now Denmark, Germany and Scotland.

 The Anglo-Saxons who would later settle Cleveland and give Saltburn its name may have been responsible for the murderous raid.
-The name ‘Sealt-Burna’ salty stream, perhaps from its salty water or because of the salt-like alum found in the neighbourhood.
+The name ‘Sealt-Burna’ is Anglo-Saxon and means ‘salty stream’, perhaps from its salty water or because of the salt-like alum found in the neighbourhood.

 The steeple of a nearby church was one of the places where illicit kegs of wine, gin and whisky were once hid.
 Smuggling was a highly profitable business and was once a common activity on the coasts of Northumberland, Durham and North Yorkshire.
 The naturally secluded shelters of Cleveland’s cliffland coast once frequented by the smugglers may have been used in even earlier times by Viking longships, as the Vikings seem to have settled this area in particularly large numbers.